FedEx Driver Rescues American Flag From Protesters Trying To Burn It [Video]

-A FedEx driver intervened twice to prevent the American Flag from burning burned by anti-Donald Trump protesters on a street corner.
+A FedEx driver intervened twice to prevent the American Flag from being burned by anti-Donald Trump protesters on a street corner.

 The incident, which was captured on video by a local journalist, occurred yesterday in Iowa City, Iowa, and then uploaded to social media.

-The 1-1/2 minute video starts when the driver, armed with a fire extinguisher, has evidently already saved one flag from the flames, and then wades back into the group to save Old Glory a second time with the fire extinguisher.
+The one-and-a-half minute video starts when the driver, armed with a fire extinguisher, has evidently already saved one flag from the flames, and then wades back into the group to save Old Glory a second time with the fire extinguisher.

 A brief scuffle occurs, and one of the demonstrators tries to reclaim the first flag and appears to get a face full of the fire-squelching stream in the process.